joshrobbinsuk/brokelads_django_react/README.md

-Rebuild of brokelads betting site (see my other repositories) with Django, Redux Toolkit, Amazon Cognito/Amplify Auth, invite a friend features, and a Celery/Redis worker

-(Work in progress)
 # brokelads_django_react

+Rebuild of brokelads betting site (see my other repositories) with Django Rest Framework, React, Redux Toolkit, Amazon Cognito/Amplify Auth, and a Celery/Redis scheduler

+(Work in progress with invite a friend features to come).